currentuser/currentuser-services-gem/README.md

 * In any action or view, you can use `currentuser_id` to retrieve the id of the connected user (if any)
 * Use `currentuser_sign_up_url`, `currentuser_sign_in_url` and `currentuser_sign_out_url`in your navigation to allow
  visitor to sign up, in and out

+That's all!
+Note that :

+* you don't need to generate and run migrations.
+Currentuser does NOT rely on your database
+* you don't need to generate a complicated configuration file.
+Currentuser is so simple for now that there would not be much to configure but, in the future, we intend to propose most of the configuration outside of your application.

 ### Example